 Call to Order

-The draft minutes from the February 14, 2023, meeting were previously posted and circulated to Council.
+The draft minutes from the April 2, 2023, meeting previously were posted and circulated to Council.
 The minutes were approved as submitted.

 Ms. Chambers reviewed the agenda items:

 Ms. Chambers reviewed the CATF balance sheet reflecting account activity through March 31, 2023.

 2023 Spring Institute Recap & Status of Reimbursements

 Ms. Chambers reported that 953 people attended the 2023 Spring Institute (728 in person and 225 online.)
 She reported on the evaluation results from surveys conducted after the training.
 The Lessons from the Holocaust presentation was very well-received and Ms. Chambers reported that she has offered to host another session of it for other public safety agency leadership.

 Ms. Chambers also circulated with the agenda a list of all offices who had submitted for Spring Institute reimbursement by May 1.
 She verbally reported 6 offices who had submitted on May 2.
 She reminded attendees that the deadline to submit for reimbursement of Spring Institute expenses is Friday, May 5, 2023.

 2023 Summer Conference Training Agenda

 Ms. Chambers circulated and reviewed a draft of the 2023 Annual Summer Conference training agenda.
 Mr. Hook suggested that the “Best of Spring Institute” video replay session include the video of Jarvis Parsons from Spring Institute.
 That suggestion was widely supported.

 Ms. Chambers reported that the CASC Finance Committee will meet on June 7, 2023, after the Board & Council meetings.
 Committee members include all officers, along with Mr. Caldwell, Mr. Haislip, Mr. EM Wright and Ms. Chambers.